klopfdreh/wicketstuff-jee-web/README.md

 IMPORTANT
 ---------
+- I attached an example project which shows that it is possible to include JSF into the wicket page.
 - This project is now part of Wicketstuff Minis: https://github.com/wicketstuff/core/pull/338 - but I'm going to apply the changes in here, too.
-- I attached an example project which shows that it is possible to include JSF into the wicket page.
+- Wicketstuff 6.17.0 / 7.0.0-M3 contains only basic tag support.
+- Wicketstuff 6.18.0 / 7.0.0-M4 contains EL support for JSP / JSF - a better servlet mapping check and examples.